daisygunn/around-the-world/README.md

 ![](assets/documents/images/css_validation_no_errors.png)
 ![](assets/documents/images/html_validation_no_errors.png)

-To further ensure that my website is fully accessible I used WAVE and color contrast - initially I had some errors with mislabelling which I was able to resolve:
+To further ensure that my website is fully accessible I used WAVE and color contrast - initially, I had some errors with mislabelling which I was able to resolve:
 ![](assets/documents/images/wave_report.png)

 My background colour also failed the contrast report so I changed it to a darker shade of blue and now this report has no errors:
 ![](assets/documents/images/contrast_report.png)

-In addition to testing that I conducted I got my friends, family & fellow students to test the website on their phones/laptops/tablets/desktops and provide feedback on anything they felt didn't work or look right, this enabled me to debug any issues that I might not have otherwise found.
+In addition to testing that I conducted, I got my friends, family & fellow students to test the website on their phones/laptops/tablets/desktops and provide feedback on anything they felt didn't work or look right, this enabled me to debug any issues that I might not have otherwise found.
 ---
 ## Deployment
 I deployed this website by using GitPages and following the below steps: